nelsontky/let-it-go/README.md

 Milestone 3 was one hell of a ride.
 The move fast and break things mindset we had in the earlier milestones came back to bite us hard as some deep rooted issues that we waved away back then surfaced. :grin: Here are some issues that actually came back and bit us.

 1. Keys and security
-   - Api key management and database security was always this niggling thought in our minds.
+   * Api key management and database security was always this niggling thought in our minds.
-     - However, we dispelled all such thoughts in the earlier milestones as we were adopting a move fast and break things stance and why let boring concepts like key security and database rules slow us down?
+     * However, we dispelled all such thoughts in the earlier milestones as we were adopting a move fast and break things stance and why let boring concepts like key security and database rules slow us down?
-   - After milestone 2 was submitted, we went for a drink and then subsequently started work on implementing api key security.
-     - On the way home from our little drinking session, I started reading an article describing the purpose of development and production keys.
-(Which I obviously did not understand duhhh)
-   - For some reason, a few days later, I decided to rename our Firebase Admin SDK private key.
-This led to me accidentally pushing our private keys to this very public repo (I did not update the `.gitignore` file), which led to this very scary email from Google:
+   * For some reason, a few days after milestone 2, I decided to rename our Firebase Admin SDK private key.
+This led to me accidentally pushing our private keys to this very public repo (I did not update the `.gitignore` file, nor did I check the committed files before pushing :new_moon_with_face:), which led to this very scary email from Google:
      <br />
      <img src="https://i.imgur.com/UrD5YVz.png" alt="Scary email" width= "1000" />
        <ul><li>In this day and age, no one actually checks their emails and thus I did not identify any problems and in less than 2 hours, I received this scarier email: (I mean IT'S IN RED)</li></ul>